 - Scallions – all damage red blood cells in cats.

-- Anything having xylitol – toxic to cats.
+- Anything having xylitol – is toxic to cats.

 These food items also accumulate in your cat’s system over time so avoid giving these items to it.